 Leading a healthy lifestyle positively impacts the personal, social, and physical aspects of everyday life.
 Vancouverites collectively live a healthy lifestyle.
 However, areas of distress remain, requiring crucial help.
 We see opportunity to provide support for research, and to create a sense of stability to those areas in need.
 In doing so, we can advance the quality of life for British Columbians.

 We envision communities working towards improving health by taking part in maintaining their own health and that of others.
 The Y.P.
 Heung Foundation is dedicated to supporting local programs that are working to improve health resources for the people of British Columbia.
+In particular, we are committed to funding programs and organizations that are dedicated to improving the health and wellbeing of young people in our community.

 SUPPORTED HEALTH PROGRAMS